jaredraycoleman/Southaven/Organizations/Kingdom of Solara.md

 ### **Religion**

-[[The Church of Elandria]] dominates Solaran spiritual life.
+[[Church of Elandria]] dominates Solaran spiritual life.
 Most citizens attend services regularly, celebrate religious festivals, and seek blessings for major life events.
 The Eight Saints are venerated, with local temples often dedicated to specific saints based on regional needs.

 However, other gods are not forbidden—temples to [[Orithon]] (order and law) and [[Seraphis]] (knowledge and magic) exist in major cities, and rural areas may maintain shrines to [[Faeren]] (nature).
 The Church tolerates these as long as they acknowledge Elandria's primacy.